With how vital accounting is to property management, you can’t mess around with a hodge-podge of complicated Excel spreadsheets.

-Simply put: they’re accounting software designed for anyone, not strictly property management.
+Simply put: it's accounting software designed for anyone, not strictly property management.

 Everyone needs to manage their balance sheet and track the in and out.
 Everyone needs to be able to run accounting reports.

-But… only property management needs to separate their property accounting with their business accounting, or add properties in addition to tenants.
+But… only property managers need to separate their property accounting from their business accounting, or add properties in addition to tenants.

 With that said, given that they’re dedicated accounting options, they tend to have the deepest set of accounting features.

-QuickBooks is the go-to accounting software for the modern world– but you didn’t need me to tell you that.
+QuickBooks is the go-to accounting software for the modern world—but you didn’t need us to tell you that.

 It has every accounting feature you could need and then some, and everything you need to grow with you as your portfolio grows.

 Well, except for an understanding of how property accounting works.